 - Copy of the social agreement / pacto social (investor visa)

-- Copy of investor carnet / copy of letter from attorney in Panama addressed to Panamanian Customs, stating that the owner of the goods’ visa is in process (investor visa)
+- Copy of investor carnet / original letter from attorney in Panama addressed to Panamanian Customs, stating that the owner of the goods’ visa is in process (investor visa)

-- Letter from employer in Panama to Customs requesting the free entry of household goods and personal effects (diplomats)
+- Original letter from employer in Panama to Customs requesting the free entry of household goods and personal effects (diplomats)

-- Letter from the Embassy in Panama addressed to Direccion General de Aduanas requesting the liberation of shipment with previous permit (diplomats)
+- Original letter from the Embassy in Panama addressed to Direccion General de Aduanas requesting the liberation of shipment with previous permit (diplomats)

 - Original letter from Foreign Relation Ministry addressed to Autoridad Nacional de Aduana (diplomats)

 - The goods must be used and show evidence of use.

 - The owner of the goods must be in the country when shipment arrives.

 - The process to clear Customs is between 7 - 10 business days